hannesdatta/course-dprep/slides/livestream3.md

 - I'll share some learnings from your questions
 - I'll share my screen/show you how I code, so you can learn from it (truth to be told: I don't use dplyr)

+- "Proof of skill investment"
+  - Upload HTML-versions of Markdown documents to Canvas, before 14.15 on the day of the tutorial
+  - Affects "peer assessment" component of team grade
+  - Late submissions accepted up to a week later

 :::

 ## Comment on teaching style

-- I don't give "traditional lectures"
+> - I don't give "traditional lectures"
 - Instead, I put most effort in the *tutorials* and other relevant study resources - these are all online
 - Live streams are way to help you see the bigger picture, but they are *absolutely insufficient* in replacing all of the study material
-- Use feedback via WhatsApp, livestreams, be active & get the most of this course
+- Use feedback via WhatsApp, livestreams, be active & get the most of this course (can still adapt)
 - Really enjoy it so far - hope you do, too!

-## "Proof of skill investment"

-- Upload HTML-versions of Markdown documents to Canvas, before 14.15 on the day of the tutorial

-- Affects "peer assessment" component of team grade

-- Late submissions accepted up to a week later
+## Disclaimer

+- We use `dplyr` today - but I don't use that for my research (instead, I use `data.table`)
+- I'm starting out, too - so you can observe me learning

 # Part 1: Data preparation